 Although outside of the scope of this deliverable, the implementation of this functionality on EGI infrastructure within the scope of EGI-Engage depends on OCCI 1.2 support being introduced for each of the OCCI interfaces for the available cloud management frameworks supported in the EGI Federated Cloud.
+This implementation will be carried out as part of the EGI-Engage task JRA2.2, in particular within the activity "Integration support for CMFs".
 The first OCCI 1.2 preview release is planned for March 2016.
 The final OCCI 1.2 release will depend on the delivery by the OGF of the final OCCI 1.2 specifications, but it is expected for the 2nd quarter of 2016.